bareos/bareos/docs/manuals/en/new_main_reference/source/chapter19/autochangers.rst

      Device status: ONLINE IM_REP_EN file=0 block=2
     0 files found.

 As can be seen, :program:`bls` manages to read the label block as it knows what volume is mounted (Ready to read from volume :option:`A00007L4`), but fails to read the data blocks.

 .. code-block:: sh
    :caption: dmesg

-    dmesg
+    <command>dmesg</command>
     [...]
     st2: Failed to read 131072 byte block with 64512 byte transfer.
     [...]

 This shows that the block size for the data blocks that we need is 131072.

-Now we have to set this block size in the :file:`bareos-sd.conf`, device resource as **Maximum Block Size**:sup:`Sd`:sub:`Device` :
+Now we have to set this block size in the :file:`bareos-sd.conf`, device resource as **Maximum Block Size**:sup:`Sd`:sub:`Device`\ :

 .. code-block:: sh
    :caption: Storage Device Resource: setting Maximum Block Size

     Device {
       Name = FC-Drive-1